Ron89/thesaurus_query.vim/README.md

 defined as `ThesaurusQueryLookupCurrentWord`.
 User may choose to use it if you prefer the split buffer display of result over the word replacement routine.

-Another might be useful routine is to look up for words covered in visual mode, this routine don't offer replacement by default.
+Another might-be-useful routine is the one to look up for words covered in visual mode,

 ```
-    vnoremap <unique> <LocalLeader>cs y:Thesaurus <C-r>"<CR>
+    vnoremap <LocalLeader>cs y:Thesaurus <C-r>"<CR>
 ```

+this routine don't offer replacement by default.
+Because my current replacement script is a simple one liner, it couldn't deal with many flexible situations as yet.

 ## Known Issues